 Originally from British Columbia, Canada, Olivia Cresswell has enjoyed an array of musical influences and experiences and is a musician of diverse interests and pursuits.
-Her studies began at the Royal Conservatory of Music and continued at the University of British Columbia and Bob Jones University.
+Her studies began at the Royal Conservatory of Music and culminated with a master’s degree in piano performance.
 She is a joyful pianist, teacher, adjudicator, composer, pastor’s wife, and mother.
-As a pianist, she has performed as soloist or accompanist throughout the United States, Canada, and Europe.
+As a pianist, she has performed as soloist and accompanist throughout the United States, Canada, and Europe.
 Her repertoire spans early music to modern, classical to Broadway.
 For over twenty-five years, she has maintained an active music studio, and she is a founding teacher of the Royal Conservatory of Music’s American arm (the National Conservatory), preparing students for exams in piano, theory, history, and composition.
 She also regularly adjudicates regional and statewide piano competitions.
 She resides in Charleston, South Carolina, with her husband, Jonathan, and their five children.

 A conductor praised for his “precision and clarity,” and performances hailed as “enlightened,” Christopher Gilliam is the Director of Choral Activities at Wake Forest University, director of the Winston-Salem Symphony Chorus, artistic director and conductor for Winston-Salem Choral Artists, and Director of Music at Highland Presbyterian Church in Winston-Salem.